simo8902/simo8902/README.md

-# Hi, I'm Simeon Mladenov and 24 sad years old! 👋
+# Hi, I'm Simeon Mladenov and 25 sad years old! 👋

-I am currently learning the hell out of the C++ language 13 years of C++ development and I can't fucking solve one simple algorithm task (im cooked)
+I am currently learning the hell out of the C++ language 14 years of C++ development and I can't fucking solve one simple algorithm task

+Support my Unity stuff pwease 🙏 [Simeon Mladenov](https://assetstore.unity.com/publishers/117490)

 My plans for this 2025 year will be to ... bla bla bla
 - SQL3
 - ASM
 - LUA most likely
-- HLSL
 - C# Unity
-- and VOILA JAVA OUT OF NOWHERE
+- JAVA

 ## 🚀 Projects
 The main shit that im currently working on: